Decorative neutral curve divider

 Your marketing team generated 500 leads last month.
 Your SDR team called every single one.
 Sales reps took 200 meetings.
-But only 15 became opportunities and 3 closed.
-The problem?
+But only 3 closed.
+The problem isn't effort; it's focus.
 485 of those leads weren't ready to buy.
-Some were students researching.
-Others were competitors.
-Many were years away from purchase.
+Some were students, others were competitors.
+Many were years away from a purchase.
 Your sales team wasted hundreds of hours on people who would never become customers.
+Instead of chasing every MQL, what if they only connected with people truly ready for a conversation?
+This is the power of properly defining a sales qualified lead (SQL).

 This is why Sales Qualified Leads matter.
 Not all leads deserve sales attention.
 Marketing Qualified Leads show interest—they downloaded content or attended webinars.
 Sales Qualified Leads demonstrate buying intent—they have budget, authority, need, and timeline.
 Focusing sales resources on SQLs rather than all leads increases close rates 300-400% while reducing sales cycle length by 30-50%.